riyagupta0701/TravelGo-Software-Architecture/report/Team_11_Final_Report.md

 ### 13.2 Locust - Load Testing Tool
 Locust was selected as the primary load testing tool for TravelGo because of its flexibility, simplicity, and seamless integration with our microservices and Docker-based architecture.
 Written in Python, Locust allows test scenarios to be defined as plain Python code, which made it easy to simulate realistic user interactions with TravelGo’s REST APIs, such as creating posts without requiring complex scripting or configuration.

-Compared to other tools like Apache JMeter or Gatling, Locust offered several practical advantages for our setup.
+Compared to other tools like Apache JMeter or Gatling, Locust offered several practical advantages for our setup, as shown in Table 13.2.
 It is lightweight, open-source, and natively supports distributed load testing, allowing us to simulate thousands of concurrent users through multiple worker instances if needed.
 The web-based dashboard provided real-time metrics on request rates, failures, and latency, making it ideal for demonstrating system scalability visually during experimentation.

 Furthermore, Locust integrates smoothly with Docker Compose, enabling it to run as a separate container within the same network as other services.
 This simplified deployment and ensured consistent testing conditions without additional setup.
 Overall, Locust proved to be the most efficient and developer-friendly choice for validating the scalability and performance of TravelGo’s microservices.